mkshgh/ToRoo/README.md

 - Double Esc -> Close the Application

 ### Integrations
+- DB in DSV for starters (\,) slash followed by comma
 - Sync to Google / Onedrive
 - Export/Import using csv or other formats